Apache Sqoop Installation on Ubuntu

 Step 5: To Integrate with MySQL Database from Hadoop Using SQOOP, we MUST have to place the respective

 JAR file (mysql – connector-java5.1.38. jar) in $SQOOP _ HOME / lib path

 Step 6: To check the version of SQOOP using below command:

 Above steps are simple to the installation of Sqoop on top of Hadoop in Ubuntu

-Sqoop to import data from a relational databases management system (RDBMS) like a MySQL into the Hadoop Distributed File System.
+Sqoop to import data from a relational database management system (RDBMS) like MySQL into the Hadoop Distributed File System.
 Sqoop automates most of this process on the database to explain about schema for the data to be imported.
 Sqoop uses Map Reduce to import and export the data.